-As part of a digital transformation strategy at Hampshire Cultural Trust, I have recently rolled out a new POS system across 15 arts and museum venues.
+Over the past 18 months I have been working as a digital transformation manager at Hampshire Cultural Trust, and I recently launched a new POS system across 15 of our venues.
 This project was implemented alongside two new ticketing providers for museum admissions and arts events, plus the launch of six new websites and an online donations platform.

 Subsequently our payments strategy (or lack of) was thrown into the project mix.
 This article explores just a few of the technical and financial considerations you’ll need to explore when approaching a POS, ticketing, website or ecommerce project.